This post may contain affiliate links. Please read my disclosure policy.

 - Fresh ground black pepper, to taste

-- 1 cup cooked chicken in bite-sized pieces
+- 1 cup (140 g) cooked chicken, in bite-sized pieces

-- 1/3 cup grated Parmesan cheese
+- ⅓ cup (55 g) grated Parmesan cheese

-- 2 tablespoons butter
+- 2 tablespoons (30 g) butter

-- Heat oven to 475 degrees.
+- Heat oven to 475 (245 C) degrees.

-- Stir together cream, garlic, salt, pepper, chicken, spinach and the cheeses in a large bowl; add drained pasta and mix together.
+- Stir together cream, garlic, salt, pepper, chicken, spinach and the cheeses in a large bowl.
+Add drained pasta and mix together.

-- Bake 12 minutes or so, until the the cream is bubbling and edges of the pasta begin to brown.
+- Bake 12 minutes or so, until the cream is bubbling and edges of the pasta begin to brown.
 Cool 10 minutes before serving.

-This is a perfect dinner for either a hungry couple or 4 people with a salad on the side.
+- This is a perfect dinner for either a hungry couple or 4 people with a salad on the side.
 Double up the recipe for a larger crowd, using 2 gratins or one 2-quart baking dish.